Estate Tax versus Inheritance Tax

 Inheritance Tax

 Minnesota does not have an inheritance tax.
-It's is a tax on the beneficiaries of an estate (a tax on what you inherit).
+It's a tax on the beneficiaries of an estate (a tax on what you inherit).

 If you are a beneficiary, you generally do not have to include inheritance on your income tax return.
 However, you may have to pay income tax if you inherit an IRA/annuity, etc., which includes the decedent's pre-tax dollars.